JeremySBrown/EFCore/README.md

 ```
 These methods are a little more involved than adding, but like add the magic happens in `Remove`, `RemoveRange`, and `SaveChanges` operations.
 You can remove a single entity with `Remove` and a collection of entities with `RemoveRange`.
 And of course the database is not updated until `SaveChanges` is called.

 One other thing to note.
-Remember when we were configuring the data model and had to change cascade delete behavior to restrict deleting `Users` and `Chores` if any `CompleteChores` existed.
+Remember when we were configuring the data model and had to change the cascade delete behavior to restrict deleting `Users` and `Chores` if any `CompleteChores` existed.
 Both methods take care of that so the exception is not thrown on save.

 ## Wiring Up the Database to SimpleAspNetCore Project
 Now that we've gone through the steps of separating out the `ChoreApp` models and data access we get to add them back to the `SimpleAspNetCore` web application.